DanielCreggOrganization/w6-lab-i-o-zainabajiboye/README.md

 ### DIY Task

-1. Implement the code to read from "input.txt" using `FileInputStream`.
+1. Implement the code to read from "input.txt" using `FileInputStream` with try-catch-finally.
 2. Modify the code to count the number of characters in the file.
 3. Add error handling for potential `FileNotFoundException` and `IOException`.
 4. Print both the content of the file and the character count to the console.